hui00/odin-building-facebook/README.md

 ## Project: Building Facebook
-1. Use PostgreSQL for your database from the beginning (not SQLite3), that way your deployment will go much more smoothly.
+1. Use PostgreSQL for your database from the beginning (not SQLite3), that way your deployment will go much more smoothly.  -done
 2. Users must sign in to see anything except the sign in page.
 3. User sign-in should use the Devise gem.
 Devise gives you all sorts of helpful methods so you no longer have to write your own user passwords, sessions, and #current_user methods.
 See the Railscast (which uses Rails 3) for a step-by-step